-The first thing you notice with the Cobra 8509 Immobiliser is it’s size, or should that be lack of size!
+The first thing you notice with the Cobra 8509 Immobiliser is its size, or should that be lack of size!
 It is tiny and certainly the smallest Immobiliser that I am aware of.
 This makes it an installers dream as the hiding locations are almost limitless.

 The first is that it does not contain any alarm electronics such as hazard light relays which can often be a dead give away to the modules location.
 Listening for the clicking relays is a trick I often use to find an immobiliser, once I have silenced the siren I simply listen to where the sound is coming from which quickly narrows down the location area.